justinbeltran/yelpr/README.md

 Usage
 ------------

-After you provide your API credentials, you can make pass API params to the search method.
+After you provide your API credentials, you can pass API params to the search method as an options hash.
 For example to search for the first 5 results for "food" in Los Angeles, you would do the following:

 ```ruby